surifirstpin/biplus_documentation/docs/Dashboard.md

 **4.** Click on **Update report** to add reports to layout.
 You can add reports to layout in 2 ways.(refer image 4)

    a.
-Click on report layout section and select the report you want to add to the layout.
+Click on report layout section then select the report you want to add in layout.

    b.
 Click on **add** to add new layout to existing one.